});

 Overreliance and Automation Bias

-1. Establish an AI Usage Policy
+1. Establish a Clear AI Usage Policy

-• Approved AI tools and vendors
+• Approved tools and vendors

 • Acceptable use cases

-• Prohibited data types
+• Restricted data types

-• Data storage and retention policies
+• Data storage and retention rules

 2. Choose Enterprise-Grade AI Platforms

-• Provide data residency controls
+• Offer data residency controls

-3. Segment Sensitive Data
+3. Limit Access to Sensitive Data

 4. Monitor AI Usage

-Using AI for Cybersecurity
+Using AI to Strengthen Cybersecurity

 • Detect threats in real time